ga-curriculum/unsupervised-learning-metrics/microlesson-01/README.md

 - Setting appropriate thresholds for anomaly detection requires careful tuning and domain expertise.

 #### d) High Dimensionality
 - Anomaly detection in high-dimensional datasets can be computationally expensive and may require dimensionality reduction techniques like PCA or Autoencoders.

 ---

-### Summary
-Anomaly detection using unsupervised learning is a powerful tool for identifying unusual patterns or behaviors across various domains, including finance, manufacturing, IoT, and cybersecurity.
-By leveraging clustering techniques, dimensionality reduction, and advanced algorithms like Autoencoders, organizations can proactively detect and address anomalies, reducing risks and improving operational efficiency.
-While challenges such as sensitivity to noise and threshold tuning exist, the adaptability and versatility of unsupervised anomaly detection make it an indispensable approach in modern data analysis.

----